 Florida school shooting timeline

-The suspected gunman who killed 17 at a Florida high school Wednesday afternoon attempted to fire at fleeing students from the building's third-floor windows, but the high-impact windows didn't shatter, a state senator said.
+The suspected gunman accused of killing 17 people at a Florida high school Wednesday afternoon tried to fire at fleeing students from the building's third-floor windows, but the high-impact windows didn't shatter, a state senator said.

-Florida State Sen. Bill Galvano said authorities told him it would have been easy for the shooter, identified as 19-year-old Nikolas Cruz, to open the windows.
+State Sen. Bill Galvano said authorities told him it would have been easy for the suspect, identified as 19-year-old Nikolas Cruz, to open the windows.

 "Thank God he didn't," Galvano said.
 He said he was given a tour of the school and was shown bullet holes on the glass.

-Cruz set off fire alarms during the incident, luring hundreds of students out of their classrooms so he could open fire with a semi-automatic AR-15 assault rifle.
+Cruz set off fire alarms during the incident, luring hundreds of students out of their classrooms so he could open fire with a semi-automatic AR-15 assault rifle, investigators said.

-After firing several rounds, Cruz dropped his weapon and hid among the crowd as authorities evacuated students and faculty members from Marjory Stoneman Douglas High School in Parkland, Florida.
+After he fired several rounds, Cruz reportedly dropped his weapon and hid among the crowd as students and faculty evacuated Marjory Stoneman Douglas High School in Parkland, Florida.

 Police captured Cruz over an hour later in Coral Springs, located about a mile away.
 He was taken to a local hospital and then released into police custody.